The Hunchback of Notre Dame (1939 film): Filming

-With a budget of $1.8 million, Hunchback proved to be one of the most expensive movies ever made by the studio.
+With a budget of $1.8 million, Hunchback proved to be one of the most expensive films ever made by the studio.
 It was shot at the RKO Encino Ranch, with the interiors of the bell tower being shot at the Mudd Hall of Philosophy at the University of Southern California.

 The sets of Paris and the Notre Dame Cathedral were constructed by Van Nest Polglase at the cost of $250,000 (about $4,974,622 in 2021 dollars), while Darrell Silvera worked as set decorator.
 Walter Plunkett oversaw the costume design and Joseph H. August served as cinematographer, this film being the first of his three collaborations with Dieterle.

 Filming proved to be difficult for the cast and crew due to the hot temperatures, particularly for Laughton, who had to act with a lot of makeup.
 In her autobiography, O'Hara recalls one day arriving on the set and finding chimpanzees, baboons and gorillas.
 Dieterle wanted monks to be on the set but his assistant mistakenly thought he wanted monkeys because of his poor English and thick German accent.

 Makeup artist Perc Westmore was loaned by Warner Bros. to RKO for the production.
 Westmore and Laughton did not get along.
 Though Westmore wanted to use sponge rubber to make a light appliance for Laughton to wear, Laughton wanted a heavy one to help him stay in character.
 Laughton was offended when Westmore suggested he try acting as though the hump were heavy and was rude and dismissive to Westmore throughout filming.
 Near the end of the shoot, Westmore called his younger brother to the studio, where he witnessed Westmore, while strapping on the hump, spray Laughton in the face with a seltzer bottle full of quinine water and then kick him in the posterior.
 Westmore told Laughton, "That's for all the grief you gave me" and added that his brother was a witness and would deny anything Laughton said about the incident.

-When Poland was invaded by Nazi Germany on September 1, most of the cast and crew was in a state of fear of what was going to happen.
+When Poland was invaded by Nazi Germany on September 1, most of the cast and crew were in a state of fear.
 Laughton lightened the mood by reciting the Gettysburg Address (that he had recited in Ruggles of Red Gap).
-Another incident of emotional filming was the filming of the scene where Quasimodo rings the bells in the tower of the cathedral for Esmeralda.
-Feeling in pain because his native Britain had declared war on Germany, Laughton rang the bells over and over again until he fell down from exhaustion, overwhelming the crew with emotion.
+Another incident of emotional filming was the scene in which Quasimodo rings the bells in the tower of the cathedral for Esmeralda.
+Because his native Britain had declared war on Germany, Laughton rang the bells until he collapsed from exhaustion, overwhelming the crew with emotion.